vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Coroutines/StopCoroutine.md

 #### Alternatives

-An alternative is to use the [`StopAllCoroutines`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.StopAllCoroutines.html) method that halts all running coroutines on a `MonoBehaviour`.
+Use [`StopAllCoroutines`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.StopAllCoroutines.html) to halt all running coroutines on a `MonoBehaviour`.

 ### Stopping coroutines from within
 `yield break` will exit a coroutine early.